hassaan4584/Swiftjective-C/_posts/2018-12-11-optimizing-images.md

 Etcetera.

-But for all of their ubiquity on the platform, the act of showing them in a performant and memory conservative manner is often a mismanaged endeavor.
+But for all of their ubiquity on the platform, the act of showing them in a performant and memory conservative manner can easily turn into a mismanaged endeavor.
 With a little know how as to what's happening in UIKit and why in regards to how it treats images, one can gain some massive savings and forgo the unrelenting wrath of jetsam.

 ### In Theory
 Pop quiz - how much memory will this 266 kilobyte (and quite dashing) photo of my beautiful daughter require in an iOS app?